tablecheck/vesper-icons/README.md

 Vesper Icons are an original creation.
-However, [some icons may resemble designs found elsewhere on the internets](http://www.hanselman.com/blog/ThereIsOnlyOneCloudIconInTheEntireUniverse.aspx), including variations of icons in FontAwesome.
+However, [some icons may resemble designs found elsewhere on the internets](http://www.hanselman.com/blog/ThereIsOnlyOneCloudIconInTheEntireUniverse.aspx), including variations of icons in [Font Awesome](http://fontawesome.io/).
 If we've done something daft please raise an issue and we'll discuss in a civil manner.

-**To FontAwesome:** If you'd like to take icons from our set and add them to FontAwesome, we're all for it, please get in touch.
+**To Font Awesome:** If you'd like to take icons from our set and add them to FontAwesome, we're all for it, please get in touch.